pooltogether/v4-utils-js/README.md

 The TSDX linting configuration is overwritten to include override(s).

-- Import/Order
+- Import/Order (used to enforce consistent module import ordering)

-# Quickstart
+# 🏆 Quickstart (Claim Winning Picks)

-The `v4-utils-js` module includes core calculation/computation functions to validate the PoolTogether V4 protocol state.

-In addition to core utils, `winningPicks` function is exported as a "*kitchensink*" helper to calculate/compute/encode a valid transaction with the maximum number of winning picks.
+Core utility functions like `winningPicks(user, draw, prizeDistribution)` calculate, compute and encode any EVM chain compatible transaction with the maximum number of winning picks using the input arguments.

-If you just need to calulcate winning picks and claim prizes the `winningPicks` function is for you 👋 .
+In short, if you just need to calulcate winning picks and claim prizes the `winningPicks` function is for you 👋
 ```ts
 import { Wallet } from '@ethersproject/wallet';
 import { providers } from '@ethersproject/provider';